HS2 unveils newest bridge in West Midlands

 This ‘backfill’ process ensures that the structure is enclosed before the road is moved over the new bridge in early 2025.
 This will make space for the railway to pass underneath the road.

 Balfour Beatty VINCI (BBV) is delivering the project for HS2.
-The contractor is HS2’s construction partner for the West Midlands and is building ninety kilometres of the high-speed line between Long Itchington in to the centre of and on to .
+The contractor is HS2’s construction partner for the West Midlands and is building ninety kilometres of the high-speed line between Long Itchington in to the centre of Birmingham and on to .

 Civil engineering and groundwork specialist company Galldris has supported BBV with the building programme, and the Mott MacDonald and SYSTRA Design Joint Venture (MMSDJV) designed the overbridge.